-Ange Leccia, Arrangement, 1991 Collection macLYON © Adagp, Paris, 2022 Photo Blaise Adilon Crossover: David Posth-Kohler × Bruce Nauman 11 February - 10 July 2022 In 2019, in the framework of the Biennale de Lyon, the CIC - Lyonnaise de Banque commissioned a monumental work from sculptor David Posth-Kohler for its atrium.
+Ange Leccia, Arrangement, 1991 ction macLYON © Adagp, Paris, 2022 Photo Blaise Adilon Press release At the same time in macLYON Crossover : David Posth-Kohler × Bruce Nauman 11 February - 10 July 2022 In 2019, in the framework of the Biennale de Lyon, the CIC - Lyonnaise de Banque commissioned a monumental work from sculptor David Posth-Kohler for its atrium.
 After the Biennale, Sténos was given to the museum collection by the artist.
 With Sténos, David Posth-Kohler brings giants to life.
 These possess the ability to construct and deconstruct themselves into a multitude of alter-egos.
+Although David Posth-Kohler has always been interested in the question of the body, his recent work is more particularly oriented towards mise-en-scène.
+He designs and makes models of figures - gesticulating, disjointed automatons - and explores the theatricality of the body.
+David Posth-Kohler manipulates the extremes, he contorts, changes the scale and likes to "de-normalise".
 Crossover is an exhibition that strives to create a dialogue between a work from the collection and an emerging artist.
 After Jimmy Richer and Hélène Hulak, David Posth-Kohler is the third artist invited to invest the Museum entrance.
 For the occasion, the works of David Posth-Kohler will echo Bruce Nauman's videos from our collection.
 Bruce Nauman, in the 1960s, questioned the body and everyday gestures, staging himself during filmed performances.

-David Posth-Kohler, Sténos, 2019 Exhibition view in CIC, Biennale de Lyon 2019, 2019 Collection macLYON Photo Blandine Soulage Established in 1984 in a wing of the Palais Saint-Pierre, in 1995 the Musée d'art contemporain de Lyon moved to the site of the Cité internationale, a vast architectural ensemble spread over one kilometre on the edges of the Parc de la Tête d'Or, in Lyon's 6th arrondissement and gathering hotels, restaurants, offices, housing but also a casino or a cinema.
+David Posth-Kohler, Sténos, 2019 Exhibition view in CIC, Biennale de Lyon 2019, 2019 Collection macLYON Photo Blandine Soulage Press release The macLYON Established in 1984 in a wing of the Palais Saint-Pierre, in 1995 the Musée d'art contemporain de Lyon moved to the site of the Cité internationale, a vast architectural ensemble spread over one kilometre on the edges of the Parc de la Tête d'Or, in Lyon's 6th arrondissement and gathering hotels, restaurants, offices, housing but also a casino or a cinema.
 The work of architect Renzo Piano, responsible for the entire site, the museum conserves the facade of the atrium of the former Palais de la Foire, overlooking the park.
 The Palais was designed by Charles Meysson in the 1920s.
 The 6,000m2 museum is spread over several floors and presents modular spaces that are perfectly adapted to the needs of the different artistic projects welcomed by the museum, as well as new forms of contemporary expression.
 The macLYON focuses on current national and international art, in all its forms, offering exhibitions and a wide programme of transdisciplinary events.
 Its collection includes over 1,400 works.
 A selection of these is shown in rotation at the macLYON as well as in several partner structures.
 Works of its collection are regularly loaned for exhibitions in France and all over the world.
 It consists mainly of monumental works and ensembles of works, dating from the 1940s to the current day, created by artists from all over the world, the majority for exhibitions at the museum or for the Biennales d'art contemporain de Lyon, for which the museum oversees the artistic direction.
 Brought together in an arts pole with the MBA since 2018, the two collections form a remarkable ensemble, both in France and in Europe.